sethmenghi/ansible_geoip-playbook/README.md

   $ ansible-playbook -s -kK site.yml

+#### Hosts

-### Edit geoip-playbook/hosts to resemble your actual host servers to appear like so:
+1. Edit geoip-playbook/hosts to resemble your actual host servers to appear like so:

 [servers]